ivoanjo/katacoda-scenarios/diagnose-and-optimize-cpu-performance-with-continuous-profiling/step7.md

-As identified in the previous step, the current implementation of the `creditsForMovie` method is rather inefficient.
+As identified in the previous step, the current implementation of the `Server::creditsForMovie` method is rather inefficient.
-To fix it, let's use a _O(1)_ map lookup.
+To fix it, let's use a _O(1)_ map lookup instead.

 1. Open the main `movies-api-java` source file: